Report: Anthony Davis Traded to Lakers for Lonzo Ball, Brandon Ingram, More

 Adrian Wojnarowski of ESPN reported details of the move sending the 26-year-old to the Lakers, noting the Pelicans will receive Lonzo Ball, Brandon Ingram, Josh Hart and three first-round picks, including the fourth overall pick in the 2019 NBA draft.

+Teams are already expressing significant interest in the No. 4 overall pick belonging now to the Pelicans, league sources tell ESPN.
+Talks are expected to continue over the next few days.
+This deal could get even bigger for the Pelicans.

-The New York Times' Marc Stein reported the Lakers will now target Kemba Walker after reaching an agreement with Davis.
-Stein also reported the Boston Celtics refused to include Jayson Tatum in trade proposals for Davis.
+The New York Times' Marc Stein reported the Lakers will now target Kemba Walker after reaching an agreement for Davis.
+Stein also reported the Boston Celtics refused to include Jayson Tatum in trade talks centered around Davis.

 Things seemed to fall apart quickly for Davis and the Pelicans last season.
 The franchise was coming off the high of its first playoff series win since 2007-08 by sweeping the Portland Trail Blazers in the first round.